-The Superkül concept home is energy-efficient, modular and (relatively) inexpensive
+The Superkül prefab laneway house concept is energy-efficient, modular and (relatively) inexpensive

 While laneway housing tends to cost more, there is an inherent environmental payback.
 The homes are compact and counterbalance urban sprawl, gently adding density to the city core.
 When conceiving a prefab laneway home called Laneway Suite 1.0, architecture studio Superkül decided to push for an even greener design.
 The goal was to aim for Passive House standards, the certification process for the energy-efficient construction of buildings that consume up to 90 per cent less than comparable structures.